zoylendt/zoylendt.github.io/content/map.md

 ```
 TABLE WITHOUT ID
 count, "#" + join((rows.tags), ", #") as Tags
+FROM "public/Braindump"
+  OR "public/Life"
+  OR "public/Notes"
+  OR "public/Projects"
+  OR "public/Writing"
 WHERE tags
+  AND draft = false
 FLATTEN tags
 GROUP BY tags
 GROUP BY length(rows.rows) as count
 SORT count DESC
 ```
 </details>

+TABLE WITHOUT ID count, "#" + join((rows.tags), ", #") as Tags FROM "public/Braindump" OR "public/Life" OR "public/Notes" OR "public/Projects" OR "public/Writing" WHERE tags AND draft = false FLATTEN tags GROUP BY tagsGROUP BY length(rows.rows) as count
+SORT count DESC

 <!-- QueryToSerialize: TABLE WITHOUT ID count, "#" + join((rows.tags), ", #") as Tags WHERE tags FLATTEN tags GROUP BY tags GROUP BY length(rows.rows) as count SORT count DESC -->
 <!-- SerializedQuery: TABLE WITHOUT ID count, "#" + join((rows.tags), ", #") as Tags WHERE tags FLATTEN tags GROUP BY tags GROUP BY length(rows.rows) as count SORT count DESC -->